kunalaudichya02/Sellox-old/README.md

 ## Frontend

-1. Change directory to the project directory
+1. Change directory to the frontend directory

    ```shell
    cd client